-YoHa's work involves the use of art as a mode of enquiry into technical objects most recently within the fields of health, war, oceans and death.
-YoHa’s inquiry is usually populated by an interconnection of technical objects and other kinds of bodies as in a clinic, hospital, battlefield or at sea.
+YoHa's work involves the use of art as a mode of enquiry into technical objects, most recently within the fields of health, war, oceans, and death.
+Their enquiry is often populated by an interconnection of technical objects and other kinds of bodies, as seen in clinics, hospitals, battlefields, or at sea.

 Contemporary visual artist exploring possibilities of our beliefs and behaviours.